Why Major in Spanish?

 - Eastern’s Language Department seeks ways to interact with the hispanic community in a series of events each semester.
 Past events have included attending hispanic churches, touring hispanic artwork at Philadelphia’s famous Museum of Art, seeing Spanish shows on Broadway, dance lessons, and many more activities.

-- While we have many established study abroad programs in countries like Spain, Costa Rica, Mexico and Argentina, you may also create your own program in a hispanic country with departmental approval.
+- While we have many established study abroad programs in countries like Spain, Costa Rica, Cuba, Mexico and Argentina, you may also create your own program in a hispanic country with departmental approval.

 Why Double Major with Spanish at Eastern?